 CANINE DEPLOYMENTS

 Our K9 teams were deployed for a variety of calls including article searches, narcotic detection, and apprehensions.
 The deployments for narcotics detection include detecting Cocaine, Methamphetamine and Fentanyl along with numerous paraphernalia items.

-LPD Canine Deployments by Agency (Agency Assists)
+LPD Canine Deployments by team